Chronotopologies ○ Daniel Irrgang and Clemens Jahn

 The principle of the intersecting axes constituting the operational time-space of chronotopologies.

-The following chronotopologies show examples of our work in the last years, investigating alternative histories and biographies.
+The chronotopologies of this essay show examples of our work in the last years, investigating alternative histories and biographies.
 The principle of the intersecting axes constituting a time-space is a constant of these diagrammatic tools; its structure or principle is presented in figs. 1 and 2.

 Gustav Bergmann, “Two Types of Linguistic Philosophy”, in: The Review of Metaphysics 5 (1952), pp. 417–438; Richard Rorty, “Introduction.
 Metaphilosophical Difficulties of Linguistic Philosophy”, in: Rorty (ed.)
 The Linguistic Turn.
 Essays in Philosophical Method (Chicago/London: The University of Chicago Press, 1967), pp. 1–40.